ijprest/kle-serial/README.md

 - This function takes a JSON5-formatted string, parses it, then deserializes the result into a `Keyboard` object.
-- [JSON5](https://json5.org/) is a simplified / lenient version of JSON that is easier for humans to type .
+- [JSON5](https://json5.org/) is a simplified / lenient version of JSON that is easier for humans to type; in particular, it doesn't require quotes around property names.
+Any valid JSON string should also be a valid JSON5 string.

-## Keyboard Objects
+### Keyboard Objects

 ```ts
 class Keyboard {